Distributed Learning Dynamics for Coalitional Games: COALITION PROPOSAL ALGORITHM

 \section{COALITION PROPOSAL ALGORITHM}

 Algorithm 1 presents a pseudo code for our proposed algorithm.
 Informally, the algorithm proceeds as follows:

-\begin{enumerate} \item Players come with arbitrary initial aspirations.
-The aspirations can be set to the players' singleton coalitions valuations or any value on a grid of width $\delta$, a chosen discretization value. \item A player is activated at random, which in turn chooses a random set of other players to propose forming a coalition with. \item The proposing player asks for and receives the current aspirations of the other players in the proposed coalition.
-Then, if the total of their aspirations in addition to its own aspiration raised by $\delta,$ is less than or equal to the coalition valuation, the coalition is formed, otherwise, the proposal fails. \item If a coalition is successfully formed, the proposing player increases its aspiration by $\delta,$ and all the previous coalitions that had any player from the new coalition are dissolved. \item If a coalition cannot be formed, the proposing player decreases its aspiration by $\delta$ if it is not in any other non-singleton coalition and if it is not already at its singleton coalition valuation.
-Otherwise, the player's aspiration stays the same.
+\begin{enumerate}[label=\arabic*.] \item Players come with arbitrary initial aspirations.
+The aspirations can be set to the players' singleton coalitions valuations or any bigger value on a grid of width $\delta$, a chosen discretization value. \item The algorithm then iterates over the following steps: \begin{enumerate}[label=\roman*.] \item A player is activated uniformly at random, which in turn chooses, using a uniform distribution, a set of other players to propose forming a coalition with. \item The proposing player asks for, and receives, the current aspirations of the other players in the proposed coalition. \item If the total of the received aspirations in addition to the proposing player's own aspiration raised by $\delta,$ is less than or equal to the proposed coalition valuation, the coalition is formed, otherwise, the proposal fails. \begin{enumerate}[label=\alph*.] \item If a coalition is successfully formed, the proposing player increases its aspiration by $\delta,$ and all the previous coalitions that had any player from the new coalition are dissolved. \item If a coalition proposal fails, the proposing player decreases its aspiration by $\delta$ if both it is not in any other non-singleton coalition and it is not already at its singleton coalition valuation.
+Otherwise, the player's aspiration stays the same. \end{enumerate} \end{enumerate} \end{enumerate}